accel-brain/accel-brain-code/subdir/README.md

  Binaural beat and Monaural beat can be implemented by not only python but also JavaScript.
 I developed JavaScript library: [Binaural-Beat-and-Monaural-Beat-with-WebAudioAPI](https://github.com/chimera0/Binaural-Beat-and-Monaural-Beat-with-WebAudioAPI).

- This library enables you to handle your mind state by a kind of "Brain-Wave Controller" which is generally known as Biaural beat or Monoaural beat in a simplified method.
+ As the kind of "Brain-Wave Controller", this JavaScript library is functionally equivalent to my python library.

 ## Description